anton-g/quizify/README.md

 > You should be aware that according to Spotifys Developer Terms of Service, you are not allowed to create "[Games and trivia quizzes.
 Unless you receive Spotify’s written approval, you shall not use the Spotify Platform to incorporate Spotify Content into any game functionality (including trivia quizzes).](https://developer.spotify.com/terms/#iv)"

-> Zeit has recently released [Now 2.0](https://zeit.co/blog/now-2).
-This is using the old, sort of deprecated, version of Now but will be updated in the future.

-The current solution has built in deployment support to the [zeit](zeit.co) `now` cloud for the client and server, but not for the database.
+The client and server both come with a Dockerfile for easy deployment.
+There is a npm script (`npm run deploy`) for deploying to Heroku via their CLI, but you need to update it with names of your own projects.
+You'll also need to set up a database.
 There are a lot of different MongoDb-as-a-Service providers out there however, and Quizify should work with whatever you choose.

-Before deploying to production there are also a couple of preparation steps:
+Before deploying to production you should set up the environement variables:

-For the server:

 - Create a `server/production.env` file with appropriate values
-- Update the `server/now.json` with your domain (or a [`now.sh` subdomain](https://zeit.co/docs/features/aliases))

-For the client:

 - Create a `client/.env.production` file with appropriate values
-- Update the `client/now.json` with your domain (or a [`now.sh` subdomain](https://zeit.co/docs/features/aliases))

-When that's done you are ready to run `npm run deploy` in the `server` and `client` directories respectively 🚀

 ## License

 See the [LICENSE file](https://github.com/anton-g/quizify/blob/master/LICENSE)